 Building-level administrators are in a unique position to identify and address discrimination, harassment and retaliation between students, particularly when behaviors are reported through normal disciplinary process and not through a grievance.
-Administrators have the ability to immediately discipline a student for prohibited behavior in accordance with the district's discipline policy.
-Administrators will report all incidents of discrimination, harassment and retaliation to the compliance officer and will direct the parent/guardian and student to the compliance officer for further assistance.
-The compliance officer may determine that the incident has been appropriately addressed or recommend additional action.
-When a grievance is filed, the investigation and complaint process detailed below will be used.
+In general, administrators can immediately discipline a student for prohibited behavior in accordance with the district's discipline policy.
+However, if sexual harassment is observed or alleged, the administrator must consult the Title IX coordinator to determine policy ACA's applicability to the reported facts or allegations prior to imposing discipline.
+Administrators will report all incidents as directed in the "Reporting" section of this policy and will direct the parent/guardian and student to the compliance officer for further assistance.
+In cases not being handled under policy ACA, the compliance officer may determine that the incident has been appropriately addressed or recommend additional action.